-- 1. Work with the Director of Online Learning and Academic Innovations to explore a variety of blended learning opportunities: (1) making available the recordings of lectures by faculty and guest lecturers (including alumni) for greater external and student recruiting impact using the SEAS Digital Learning Hub; (2) drawing on virtual tools such as Gala and extended reality that can enhance residential learning; and (3) creating Bootcamps, MOOCs, (stackable) online certificates/degrees, Mastertrack certificates, combining online and residential experiences focused on specific themes and developing skills, to support professional lifelong learning.
-Work in partnership with the DEI Office and JEDI Director to ensure that principles of DEI are integrated throughout. - 2.
+- 1. Make the recordings of lectures by faculty and guest lecturers, including alumni available for greater external and student recruiting impact using the SEAS Digital Learning Hub. - 2.
+Draw on virtual tools such as Gala and extended reality that can enhance residential learning. - 3.
+Create Bootcamps, MOOCs, (stackable) online certificates/degrees, Mastertrack certificates, combining online and residential experiences focused on specific themes and developing skills, to support professional lifelong learning.
+Work in partnership with the DEI Office and JEDI Director to ensure that principles of DEI are integrated throughout, and as our online learning products near completion, define an effective marketing strategy to reach these new audiences. - 4.
 With support from the Rackham Faculty Allies grant, use the Gala platform to co-create, review, and expand on case studies (i.e., Acknowledging the History of Anti-Black Racism in Environmental Sciences, Environmentalism for All: Ableism in our Field; Decolonizing University Land Management etc.) in both synchronous and asynchronous ways to connect students, faculty, staff, and community partners in addressing key justice issues within SEAS and the profession.